mshuber1981/work-life/docs/devEnv.md

 MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file. [^6]

+I used MkDocs to create this site, and I have used it to create Developer documentation at work.

 ### Getting started with MkDocs

 1. Requirements - [https://www.mkdocs.org/user-guide/installation/#requirements](https://www.mkdocs.org/user-guide/installation/#requirements)